 It could be easy to believe that your first look at any color gives you all the information you need.
 Don't be too quick to make a decision.
 Often a color's unique qualities remain concealed until you take a closer look.
 What you see at first glance is the color's mass tone, but what may be less obvious is the colors undertone.

 The undertone of a color is often hidden from view and takes a bit of effort to uncover.
 Let me assure you that if you fail to recognize the undertone, it will show up when you least expect it.
 Disrespected undertones will cause colors you thought were perfect to feel amiss once put into a color scheme.

 What is an Undertone?

-To understand undertone, you need to know that colors have a mass tone and may also have an undertone.
+To understand a color's undertone, you need to know that all colors have a mass tone and may also have an undertone.
 The mass tone is the color you directly see.
 The undertone of color may not be immediately apparent, especially in white and neutral tones.